Skip to main content

 Automate finances as much as possible.
 Have bills, credit card payments and savings automatically withdrawn from a checking account.
 This reduces the chances for emotion-driven decisions and makes it easier to stick to a budget.

 Make impulse buying harder.
 While automating finances is usually a good practice, low-tech is better when it comes to discretionary spending.
-Type in credit card information for every digital purchase, rather storing it in an app or online site.
+Type in credit card information for every digital purchase, rather than storing it in an app or online site.
 Pay with cash, rather than credit cards, when shopping in person.
 And institute a 24-hour cooling off period before making a purchase.

 We may shake our heads at irrational financial decisions made by friends and family.
 And yet, we can relate.
 Odd habits illustrate the human side of money and offer valuable lessons in ways to improve our financial well-being.